Stenopterygius: Classification

-Most of the known specimens of Stenopterygius, more than 100, were redescribed by Michael W. Maisch in 2008.
-He found that S. quadriscissus (the type species) also includes S. eos, S. incessus, and S. macrophasma, as well as specimens previously referred to S. hauffianus and S. megacephalus.
+Most of the more than 100 known specimens of Stenopterygius were redescribed by Michael W. Maisch in 2008.
+He found that S. quadriscissus (the combinatio nova of the type species Ichthyosaurus quadriscissus) also includes S. eos, S. incessus, and S. macrophasma, as well as specimens previously referred to S. hauffianus and S. megacephalus.
 Maisch followed Woodward (1932) and considered Ichthyosaurus triscissus to be a valid species of Stenopterygius.
 The type specimens of S. longifrons, S. megacephalus, and S. megalorhinus were all referred to this species, as the name I. triscissus has a priority over them.
 Some specimens previously referred to S. megalorhinus, as well as the holotype of S. cuneiceps, were found to belong to a species of their own for which the binomen Stenopterygius uniter can be used.

 As the holotype of S. uniter was destroyed in World War II, Maisch proposed a neotype.
 Maisch also found that S. promegacephalus is a nomen dubium, as it is based on a juvenile specimen, and that the lectotype of S. hauffianus can be determined as Stenopterygius cf. S. quadriscissus at best, so this species should be considered a nomen dubium.
 He found out that most specimens previously referred to S. hauffianus can be referred to S. quadriscissus, while the rest belongs to a highly distinctive new taxon that cannot be referred to any valid species of Stenopterygius.
 This species was reassigned to its own genus, Hauffiopteryx.

-Stenopterygius is known from the lectotype GPIT 43/0219-1, articulated complete skeleton which preserved a very large embryo.
+Stenopterygius is known from the lectotype GPIT 43/0219-1 (also registered as GPIT-PV-30028 and PV 7532), a complete, articulated skeleton which preserved a very large embryo.
 The animal is about 3.15 m in length.
 It was collected from the Harpoceras elegantulum-exaratum ammonoid subzones (more specifically Lias ε II3-4), Harpoceras falcifer zone, of the famous Posidonien-Schiefer lagerstätte (Posidonia Shale) of Holzmaden, dating to the early Toarcian stage of the Early Jurassic, about 182 million years ago.
 Maisch referred to the type species 30 additional specimens, all came from Dobbertin of Mecklenburg-Vorpommern and Holzmaden, Germany and Dudelange, Luxembourg.
 They were collected from the Harpoceras palum to H. falciferum ammonoid subzones (Lias ε I2-II11, lower-middle early Toarcian), Harpoceras tenuicostatum-falcifer zones, of the Posidonia Shale.
 S. triscissus is known from the holotype GPIT 12/0224-2, articulated almost complete skeleton.
 The animal is a young adult about 2.2 m in length.
 It was collected from the Harpoceras exaratum-elegans ammonoid subzones (more specifically Lias ε II6), Harpoceras falcifer zone, of the Posidonia Shale in Ohmden, dating to the middle Early Toarcian stage of the Early Jurassic.
 Maisch referred to this species 13 additional specimens, all came from various localities in England, France, Germany, Luxembourg and Switzerland.
 They were collected from the Lias ε II1-III, dating to the middle-late Early Toarcian.